RouzbehHaghighi/RModelingMALLMinADN/README.md

 Allowed revision:
 - You may move at most {edit_budget} buses.
 - Do not change the number of clusters ({num_partitions}).
-- Do not create clusters smaller than 3 buses.
 - Focus on the weakest clusters first.

 Return one valid JSON object only: